Aschwins/ckan_development/docker-ckan/src/ckanext-dsmscheme/README.rst

 ----------------------------------------
-Releasing a New Version of ckanext-dascheme
+Releasing a New Version of ckanext-dsmscheme
 ----------------------------------------

-ckanext-dascheme is availabe on PyPI as https://pypi.python.org/pypi/ckanext-dascheme.
+ckanext-dsmscheme is availabe on PyPI as https://pypi.python.org/pypi/ckanext-dsmscheme.
 To publish a new version to PyPI follow these steps:

 1. Update the version number in the ``setup.py`` file.